 Simple Preparation Steps

-- Mix your softened cream cheese and butter together until they're completely smooth and fluffy.
-Gradually add in powdered sugar and that touch of mint extract until everything's perfectly combined.
+- Beat the softened cream cheese and butter till they're light and fluffy.
+Slowly mix in the powdered sugar and a drop or two of mint extract until everything's nicely blended.

 - Add the Magic

-- If you're using those mini chocolate chips fold them in now.
-Pop everything in the fridge for a couple hours until it's firm enough to handle.
+- Stir in your mini chocolate chips if you're using them.
+Stick the whole bowl in the fridge for a couple hours until it's firm enough to handle.

 - Shape Your Treats